emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 1. Use of `Ember.Logger` is deprecated.
 You should replace any calls to `Ember.Logger` with calls to `console`.
 Read more about this deprecation on the [deprecation page.](https://emberjs.com/deprecations/v3.x#toc_ember-console-deprecate-logger)
 2. The `Router#route` private API has been renamed to `Router#_route` to avoid collisions with user-defined properties or methods.
 Read more about this deprecation on the [deprecation page.](https://emberjs.com/deprecations/v3.x#toc_ember-routing-route-router)
-3. This next one typically won't affect most apps, but it might affect some addons.
-You'll need to replace directly assigned computed properties, and use `defineProperty` to define computed properties instead.
+3. Update: replace directly assigned computed properties.
+Use `defineProperty` to define computed properties.
 Read more about this deprecation on the [deprecation page.](https://emberjs.com/deprecations/v3.x#toc_ember-meta-descriptor-on-object)

 For more details on the upcoming changes in Ember.js 3.2, please review the [Ember.js 3.2.0-beta.1 release page](https://github.com/emberjs/ember.js/releases/tag/v3.2.0-beta.1).